foundersandcoders/Node-Shell-Workshop/LESSON2.md

 Let's break this down a bit more.

 `streams` have a method `stream.on('event', function () {})`.
-What it does is subscribes the a function to the specified event, so that it will be executed every time the event occurs.
+What it does is subscribes a function to the specified event, so that it will be executed every time the event occurs.

-You've already done something very similar in your client-side code with:

-`element.addEventListener('click', function () {})`

-Here `element` is the target, `click` is the type of event, and `function` is the callback.
-Every time the element is clicked on, the code in the function will be executed.

-Similarly, with:

 ```
 readStream.on('data', function (chunk) {